-The project is rooted in the methods of economics and econometrics, but will also draw from earth sciences.
-Uniquely, in the case of our earthquake and tropical cyclone data, this is an instance where the social science determines the features of the natural science methods.
+Progress on this research topic has typically been difficult, as economists and other social scientists were often consumers of earth science data that was ill-suited to answering societal questions.
+Uniquely, in the case of our earthquake and tropical cyclone data, this is an instance where the social science determines the features of the natural science methods, with two team members having graduate training in climate science and seismology as well as economics.
 The construction of ground shaking maps and wind speeds is done in such a way so as to capture the “social exposure” related to the disasters.
 This stands in contrast to the way in which these hazards are measured by earth scientists, which focuses on the physical characteristics (for example, total energy dissipated) with no regard to how people will be affected by the hazard.
+Instead, through collaboration with scientists in various fields, we are in the process of creating data that is expressly tailored to our economic question of disaster recovery, and in bringing these methods and data into the economics field.
 After the construction of these exposure datasets, the next major step will be to merge these together with the firm data.
 This is a considerable task, as there are hundreds of thousands of firms that need to be matched to environmental data by location, often requiring searching individual firm addresses.
 We will attempt to automate this process with machine learning tools where possible.
 Another major aspect of this data construction will be to standardize the firm datasets, all collected idiosyncratically at national level, across each country.
 Finally, we will empirically estimate the causal relationship between disasters and firm recovery, using statistical and econometric techniques that control for unobserved differences across firms and across locations, and trends through time.

 For this project I will collaborate with Dr. Ishan Nath and Dr. Stephanie Lackner.
 Dr. Nath is an economist who holds a PhD from the University of Chicago, is currently a postdoctoral scholar at Princeton University, and will soon join the Federal Reserve of San Francisco.
 He has expertise in macroeconomics, having used firm-level data and censuses extensively in his prior work.
 Dr. Lackner is an interdisciplinary researcher with training in economics and seismology with a PhD from Columbia University.
 She is currently an assistant professor in IE University in Madrid.
 As an economist, she is uniquely trained in seismology and has produced a unique dataset on location specific ground-shaking intensity.
 She has written previously about the macroeconomic effects of earthquakes.
-The research assistant who would be supported by this grant is Alina Gafanova, who is currently working as a pre-doctoral fellow at the Becker Friedman Institute and who will apply for PhD programs for the 2022-23 academic year.
+The research assistant who would be supported by this grant would be responsible for cleaning and standardizing the extensive firm datasets across countries, creating a disaster intensity exposure dataset for each firm location, and running the preliminary analyses of disaster impacts.
 All three principals on the project are interdisciplinary environmental economists who have studied the effects of the environment on society and the economy.

 References

 Basker, E. and J. Miranda (2018).
 Taken by storm: business financing and survival in the aftermath of Hurricane Katrina.
 Journal of Economic Geography 18 (6), 1285–1313.

+Cavallo, Eduardo, Sebastian Galiani, Ilan Noy, and Juan Pantano.
+"Catastrophic natural disasters and economic growth."
+Review of Economics and Statistics 95, no. 5 (2013): 1549-1561.

 Davis, D. R. and D. E. Weinstein (2002).
 Bones, bombs, and break points: the geography of economic activity.
 American Economic Review 92 (5), 1269–1289.